 3011 Whitney Ave, Hamden, Conn.

-During the American Revolution, some of the most notable fighters had Irish ancestry.
+During the American Revolution, some of the most notable fighters on both sides had Irish ancestry.
 Two – Henry Knox and John Sullivan — served as Washington’s generals.
 Another, Jeremiah O’Brien, fought the first naval battle of the American Revolution.

 On June 12, 1775, Jeremiah O’Brien led a group of Machias men – some armed only with pitchforks — in capturing a British schooner called the Margaretta.
 They planned the maneuver at the Burnham Tavern, today a National Historic Site.
 Visitors can learn the history of the battle and see some of the O’Brien family’s belongings.